raslan/docs/guides/eslint-airbnb-react.md

-# Installing ESLint with Airbnb, a11y and React or Next.js <=11.0
+# Installing ESLint with Airbnb, a11y and React

 ## Use with Next.js >=11.0